Leandro-Gehlen/BL-clean-architecture-node-api/requirements/feature-requiments.md

 ## Regras de Negócio / Business Rules

-+ Players can see the last turnament result from 00:00 to 21:59.
++ Players can see the last turnament ranking from 00:00 to 21:59.
 + The API must not return any data from 22:00 to 23:59.(Expectation time)

 De 00:00 às 21:59 os jogadores podem conferir o resultado do último torneio.